Skip to content

 Recipe-and-Anchor Recovery

 A cold-boot recovery mechanism that does not require persistent storage of secret state at either endpoint.
-Combines a byte-offset recipe over device-local fingerprint values with a one-way recovery anchor and a PAKE handshake; the anchor itself never traverses the network.
-Distinct from PUF helper-data schemes.
+Designed to differ structurally from PUF helper-data schemes.
+Construction details under NDA.

 Breathing credential